Intensive Care (1991 film)

-Intensive Care is a 1991 Dutch action horror exploitation film directed by Dorna van Rouveroy.
-It stars popular Flemish singer Koen Wauters in his second and final film role and Hollywood actor George Kennedy.
-While the movie was not a box office success it did develop a cult following over the decades due to it being hilariously bad and campy.
-It has been shown during the Belgian-Dutch Nacht van de Wansmaak film festival.
+Intensive Care is a 1991 Dutch horror film directed by Dorna van Rouveroy and starring George Kennedy, Koen Wauters and Nada van Nie.
+The film was produced in two separate versions: the original English-language version and a Dutch-language version.

 Plot

 The famous surgeon Dr. Bruckner suffers a car accident, which leaves him horribly burned and puts him into a coma for seven years.
 When he awakes at New Years' Night he starts a murdering rampage.
 As the plot progresses he stalks a girl named Amy, her boyfriend Peter and Amy's brother Bobby and tries to enter their house, while the friends try to fence him off.